solita/solita.github.com/_posts/2021-12-22-can-you-keep-a-secret.md

 secretUrl=https://hacker-honeypot.fi
 ```

-The benefit of this approach is that such variables will be available to any project that uses Gradle we may be working
+The benefit of this approach is that such variables will be available to any project that uses Gradle that we may be working
-on for our local machine, and there is no risk of having this gradle.properties committed to VCS.
+on on our local machine, and there is no risk of having this gradle.properties committed to VCS.
 This allows you to
 compile, test and deploy the app to a development unit or environment without relying on a third-party source for the
 keys or tokens.
 Reading the values is as simple as reading them as a Gradle property and using them as we wish.